 The previous tip leads to figuring out the maximum limit for your first sigh pin.
 Most hunting setups will get you out to at least 25 yards and maybe more.

 What sight pin do you use in deer hunting with a buck standing out there at 26 yards?
 That is why you need to practice at those in-between distances.

-Don’t assume that you might raise your first pin or lower your second pin when a deer is standing at these odd distances.
+Don’t assume you might raise your first pin or lower your second pin when a deer is standing at these odd distances.
 Know exactly how low or how high your arrow will hit.

-7. Don’t forget to practice at close distances (5, 6, 7 yards).
+7. Don’t Forget to Practice at Close Distances (5, 6, 7 yards)